Skip to content

 defaults write com.apple.mail BundleCompatibilityVersion 4

-If you are using OS X 10.6/Snow Leopard, type
+If you are using OS X 10.6/Snow Leopard, paste and press enter:

 defaults write com.apple.mail EnableBundles -bool true